Taking the Bite Out of Feline Mites

-Veterinary nurses should be well-versed in the multitude of ectoparasites that can afflict a feline's skin, as well as performing the diagnostic tests and educating the client on treatment options.
+Veterinary nurses should be well-versed in the multitude of ectoparasites that can afflict a cat's skin, as well as performing the diagnostic tests and educating the client on treatment options.

 Besides fleas, lice, and ticks, a number of ectoparasites can affect cats.
 Some are common, some are rare, and some are seen more often in different regions of the country.
 Veterinary technicians should be aware of the many ectoparasites that can cause skin disease in cats, be proficient in performing the necessary diagnostic tests, and understand the various available treatment options in order to educate cat owners.
 It is important to note that many of the treatments used for ectoparasitic infestations are considered off-label; therefore, client consent should be obtained before beginning treatment with these products.

 Editor’s Note: This article was originally published in March 2016.
 Please use this content for reference or educational purposes, but note that it is not being actively vetted after publication.
 For the most recent peer-reviewed content, see our issue archive.